 The buzzing cities hold an upbeat atmosphere, packed with a variety of fun attractions to enjoy.
 On the other hand, the countryside provides a peaceful setting, with a collection of remarkable landscapes to appreciate.
 With all of these on offer, there is no reason not to put both Ireland and Northern Ireland on your bucket list.

-Here are top spots to see in Ireland and Northern Ireland.
+Here are top spots to see in the Republic of Ireland and Northern Ireland.

 1. Guinness Storehouse